innerdvations/ccgbuilder/readme.md

 CCG Builder uses EaselJS which in turn *requires* the Cairo graphics library to be installed on your system.

+*Currently very unstable and not feature complete* but most of the basic types are working well enough to use.

 ## Installation